How to install Canonical Kubernetes with DISA STIG hardening

 Attention

-The following command applies rule V-270714, which will prevent using accounts with empty passwords to access this machine.
+The USG tool in the following command will apply host STIG password rules such as V-270714 or V-260570 that will prevent using accounts with empty passwords to access this machine.

 You can check whether the current account has an empty password by running passwd --status and looking for “NP” in the second field of the output.